To download and view the documentation on the corporate and governance policies of Banca Generali.

 - 5 Sep 2013 | h: 16:19

-According to the provisions of Article 2391bis of the Italian Civil Code and of Article 4 of the Regulations setting forth provisions concerning transaction with related parties (adopted by Consob with resolution No. 17221 of 12 March 2010, as amended by resolution no. 17389 of 23 June 2010), The Board of Directors of Banca Generali approved procedures aimed at ensuring the transparency as well as the procedural and substantive correctness of related party transactions.
+According to the provisions of Article 2391bis of the Italian Civil Code and of Article 4 of the Regulations setting forth provisions concerning transaction with related parties (adopted by Consob with resolution No. 17221 of 12 March 2010, as amended by resolution no. 17389 of 23 June 2010), the Board of Directors of Banca Generali approved procedures aimed at ensuring the transparency as well as the procedural and substantive correctness of related party transactions.
+Recently, on 22nd June 2021, the Board of Directors of Banca Generali approved an updated version of such procedure in line with the new provisions included in Consob Regulation No. 17221 of 12 March 2010 (introduced by Consob with resolution No. 21624 of 10 December 2020) effective as of 1st July 2021.

-The Procedure for Related Party and Connected Party Transactions and Transactions of Greater Importance aims to put into effect the Rules given by CONSOB and Banca d’Italia by introducing, at group level, the rules on transactions with Related Parties and Connected Parties governing the related investigation activities and approval, reporting and disclosure powers.
+The Procedure for Related Party and Connected Party Transactions aims at putting into effect the rules given by CONSOB and Bank of Italy by introducing, at group level, the rules on Related Party and Connected Party Transactions governing the related investigation activities and approval, reporting and disclosure powers.

 - 3 Aug 2018 | h: 14:33